Paternity Rules and Rights in Illinois

 Seek Advice and Counsel Today

 If you are being faced with a paternity issue, an experienced Chicago family lawyer can help make your rights and responsibilities clear.
-M. Scott Gordon & Associates will stand beside you and fight for your best interests.
+Gordon & Perlut, LLC will stand beside you and fight for your best interests.
 Contact our office today at for a free consultation on your paternity case.